How To Create a Minecraft Server for Friends

 - Designate the maximum amount of players the server can hold.

-- After “level-seed,” you can type a seed if you want to add a particular world.
+- After “level-seed,” you can type a seed if you need to add a particular world.

 For the complete list of configurable server properties, visit this page for the details.
-In addition to some of the aspects we covered above, there are some obscure settings you can adjust.
+In addition to some of the aspects we covered above, you can adjust some obscure settings.

 Creating a Minecraft Server on Mac